Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/cdk_static_website_stack%20_init_view.png)

-> :bulb: If your IDE gives you warnings like `Import "aws_cdk" could not be resolved` the most likely cause is a IDE miconfiguration related to your Python interpreter.
+> :bulb:*Tip:* If your IDE gives you warnings like `Import "aws_cdk" could not be resolved` the most likely cause is a IDE miconfiguration related to your Python interpreter.
 Fixing this is out of scope for this tutorial, however you can safely ignore these warnings as long you have followed all the previous instructions correctly.

 This example code will deploy two AWS resources: a [Amazon SQS Queue](https://aws.amazon.com/sqs/) and a [Amazon SNS Topic](https://aws.amazon.com/sns/).